San Diego Electric Railway: San Diego Electric Railway Company

 In 1905 Spreckels had a new power generating plant built to accommodate the additional loads imposed by the expanding streetcar network.
 He announced the following year the formation of San Diego and Arizona Railway (SD&A) and plans for a 148 mi line between San Diego and El Centro.
 The Third Avenue Streetcar Line began operation.
 The SDERy logged 798,152 mi.
 By 1907 the Third Avenue Streetcar Line was extended to the future community of Mission Hills, and was briefly renamed the Mission Hills Line.
 Spreckels forced a ballot initiative in 1910 to amend his charter with the City of San Diego to give him more than 25 years on his leases to operate streetcar service.
 With this greater security he was able to acquire major loans for service expansion and infrastructure.
 The next year, the Imperial Avenue operating division was established downtown.
 Spreckels had a second power generating plant built at Kettner Boulevard and "E" Street, as the 1905 plant could no longer provide sufficient capacity.

 Ordered by Spreckels, with guidance by William Clayton and design by Homer MacNutt and Abel A. Butterworth, 24 Arts and Crafts-style streetcars (to be known as the 'Class 1' streetcar) were delivered to San Diego in 1912.
 The following year, construction of a new brick car barn located at Adams Avenue and Florida Street was completed.
 By the end of 1914 the SDERy owned 38.9 mi of single track and 22.4 mi of double track, for a total of 83.7 mi of "equivalent single track".

 The 1915 Panama–California Exposition in Balboa Park spurred the next phase of transportation growth.
 A new electric car line was constructed up 12th Street to the park's entrance with 101 new cars from the St. Louis Car Company, and the Adams Avenue operating division was established in Normal Heights.
 San Diego's original Victorian style train depot was demolished and replaced with a new Mission Revival Style Santa Fe depot building.
 The SDERy logged 3,521,571 mi.
 The "Great Flood" in 1916 caused significant damage, washing out several rail lines.
 World War I increased the cost of railway construction materials by 50 to 150 percent.
 There was a significant increase in the private ownership of automobiles, and the SDERy began to lose revenue to private "Jitney Buses".
 On November 15, 1919, the "golden spike" was driven and construction of the SD&A was ceremonially completed at a cost of $18 million (three times the original estimate).
 Spreckels announced plans in 1920 to discontinue service on several rail lines to offset expenses, leading to approval of "zone fares".
 The SDERy purchased new streetcars that required only one driver/conductor instead of two; older cars were retrofitted to reduce labor costs.
 Spreckels sold his power generating plants to the Consolidated Gas and Electric Company.

+Reported streetcar and interurban operating track listed under San Diego, California.